 The traditional toolbox is still a firm favourite but they have come a long way from the enamelled tin box with a single lift out tray of the past.
 Today, tool storage is a market in itself, with products ranging from boxes to bags to racking and shelving.

-Hand and power tools left in vehicles overnight are a prime target for thieves – ideally, they should be removed from vehicles when left unattended, but where this is not practical a well-made security box could be the answer.
-Whether your tools are being stored on site or a vehicle, ensure they are secure and locked away out of sight.
+Hand and power tools left in vehicles overnight are a prime target for thieves – ideally, they should be removed from vehicles when left unattended.
+However, when this is not practical a well-made security box could be the answer.
+Whether your tools are being stored on site or a vehicle, security boxes ensure they are secure and locked away out of sight.

-For the handyman at home there are other simple ideas that will help organise your tools so they are visible and close to hand;
+For the handyman at home there are other simple ideas that will help organise your hand tools and power tools, so they are visible and close to hand.

 - Shelving – whether garage or garden shed, shelves and racking is a convenient way of storing tools and out of reach.

-- Polystyrene wall mounted strips are ideal for holding drill, router bits and other small power cutting tools and cost next to nothing to make.
+- Polystyrene wall mounted strips are ideal way for storing power tools like a drill, router bits and other small power cutting tools.
+Best of all, it costs next to nothing to make.

 - Peg boards are easy to make and are probably the most basic and of useful tool organisers.